aspose-html/Aspose.HTML-Documentation/content/net/tutorial/what-is-html-dom/_index.md

 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />
 {{% alert color="primary" %}}
-With Aspose.HTML for .NET you can modify the document by inserting new nodes, removing, or editing the content of existing nodes.
+[Aspose.HTML for .NET](https://products.aspose.com/html/net/) is a .NET library that allows you to access and manipulate the HTML DOM in C# and other .NET languages.
+It provides classes and methods that enable you to load and parse HTML documents, navigate the DOM tree, and access and modify document elements, attributes, and content.

 Please visit the [**Editing an HTML Document**](https://docs.aspose.com/html/net/working-with-documents/editing-a-document/) article that gives you basic information on how to read or modify the Document Object Model (DOM).
-You’ll explore how to create an HTML Element and how to work with it.
+You’ll explore how to create an HTML Element and how to work with it using Aspose.HTML for .NET API.
 {{% /alert %}}

 ## **Document Object Model**